cosmonaut-nz/cosmonaut-code/README.md

 we recommend that you run it multiple times at first to gain a base line; fix the big issues and then let it run periodically.

 right now it's deliberately a barebones offering. it works well, and we have gotten value from it, but there is a lot more to do. it's been fun to do.

+the google public api provider works, but is less robust than openai.

+there is a local instance wired up. it does work, but it highly fragile and unlikely to complete. it currently uses lm studio.

 ## usage